microsoft/genaiscript/packages/whitepaper/coarch-readme.md

 <!-- Requesting the OpenAI request](./images/token.png) -->

-The token will be cleared once we detect it expired; but you can also _forget_ the token by using the `CoArch: Clear OpenAI Token` command.
+The token will be cleared once we detect it expired; but you can also _forget_ the token by using the `GPTools - Clear OpenAI Token` command.

 <!-- Command to clear the token](./images/cleartoken.png) -->